learn-academy-2023-delta/week-2-assessment/interview-questions.md

-2. What is object destructuring?
+2. The built in method .map() takes predefined parameters.
+What are they?
+Which are required and which are optional?

   Your answer: